kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 ### Endpoint Slices

+!!! information "Changed with kcp v0.28"
+    Previous versions of kcp did not automatically create an `APIExportEndpointSlice`.
+Check their respective versioned documentation for details.

+Since kcp is a sharded system, global access to the resources exposed via an `APIExport` is not trivial and can mean that a service provider has to connect to multiple shard endpoints to get the "full picture".
+This behaviour of kcp is reflected in `APIExportEndpointSlices`.
+They return a list of endpoints to connect to for a particular `APIExport`. kcp creates one global `APIExportEndpointSlice` per `APIExport` automatically.
+So unless a certain partition of the kcp installation should be targeted, it is not required to create one manually.
+If you wish to disable this behaviour, label your `APIExport` with `apiexports.apis.kcp.io/skip-endpointslice=true`.
-An API provider that implements a controller should also create something called an `APIExportEndpointSlice` alongside their `APIExport`.
-This will "slice and dice" the list of available virtual workspace endpoints.
-For example, a [Partition](../sharding/partitions.md) can be provided to restrict provided virtual workspace URLs to a part of the sharded kcp setup.

-This is what the resource looks like:
+An API provider that implements a controller can optionally also create an `APIExportEndpointSlice` themselves.
+This will "slice and dice" the list of available virtual workspace endpoints based on [Partitions](../sharding/partitions.md).
+This is what it looks like:

 ```yaml title="APIExportEndpointSlice for a partition's virtual workspace endpoints"
 kind: APIExportEndpointSlice